 Unlike Magento, for instance, which is for professionals and comes with a more difficult and complex interface, WordPress is really easy and friendly, so everyone can handle it pretty well.
 Working in WordPress is a piece of cake, as it comes with a very intuitive interface.

 Even if it was made to be easy for every user, it is also a great source of development for all the coders and designers out here.
 It lets you use your best coding skills to create your own features, designs, and any other things you want.

 However, for a large enterprise and store chain at an international scale, Magento should be your choice, as it was made to handle big amounts of content and to support lots of complex features and traits.
-If you’re planning something really huge, try Magento.
+If you’re planning something really huge, try Magento, but don't forget to read our Magento review first.
 Even though it’s likely to require a professional’s help.

 Using WordPress for your online store sounds like the best option out here.
 Yes, it will charge you if you want the best stuff available, but you’ll be sure you’ll have a full control over your site.
 And by the way, there are as many free services as the paid ones.
 You only need to pay for a couple of things, most of them proving free versions as well.